hexanal/fredmercy-blog/README.md

 A special `template` parameter can be used to use a different view template, which are located in `/src/views/templates`.
 These are html files with [HandlebarsJS](http://handlebarsjs.com/) syntax.

 Then it's all [Github Flavored Markdown](https://github.github.com/gfm/).

-### Archives

-Archiving entries is a manual process.

-For monthly archives, create a new month in `/archives` with format "YYYY-MM", then move all the entries for that month into it.

-You got it.

 ## Development